Hardware Requirements

 Use the lsblk command to see the name and size of each device.

-Use the suma-storage command with the device names to set up the external disks as the locations for the database and repositories:
+Use the mgr-storage-server command with the device names to set up the external disks as the locations for the storage and, optionally on a disk of its own, for the database:

 The external storage volumes are set up as XFS partitions mounted at /manager_storage and /pgsql_storage.